JavaScript RegExp : Object

 Instance Properties

-was created with the 's'
+true if the RegExp was created with the 's' flag.
+DotAll

-s will match any character for '.'
+RegExps will match any character for '.' including new lines ('\r' or

-by default.
+'\n') which do not match '.' by default.
 Another option is to replace '.'

-with an empty inverted character class match '[^]'
+with an empty inverted character class match '[^]' for systems that do not support ECMAScript 2018.

-See also multiline
+See also multiline.

 Example: